dfherr/ged-solutions/README.md

 Simply run in debug or release mode to see your rendered terrain :).
 Some little black fields are bugs due to high slope in normal calculation and probably float inaccuracies.

+### Solution06
+This branch offers a solution for Assignment 06 and can be used as a template for Assignment 07.

+The nmake line can be found in nmake_text.txt for better readability.
+You still have to set it in VisualStudio though.